Floating balls sign

 The floating balls sign refers to the appearance of multiple mobile globules/spherules of solid, usually fatty, tissue within an adnexal cyst.
 It is pathognomonic for ovarian mature cystic teratoma 1,2.

-Alternative names include the meatballs 3 or truffle sign 4.
+Alternative names include the meatballs 3, truffle sign 4, and boba sign 13.

 When a single large ball is floating at a fat-fluid interface, the name Pokemon (Poké) ball sign has been used 1.

 The term sack of marbles sign has also been applied to this appearance but it is more commonly used to describe dermoid cysts of the head and neck 11,12.

 Though thought to be uncommon, the sensitivity is up to 25% in some case series 1.

 The balls represent spherules of sebaceous or keratinoid debris 1-3.
 They are different from Rokitansky nodules, which are nonfloating mural protuberances 9.
 The balls float due to their lower specific gravity compared to cyst fluid 10.

 The balls are discrete spherical structures located within a cystic mass.
 They range in size, even within the same cyst, from 5 mm to 4 cm diameter 2.
 They also range in number, sometimes in excess of 100 within one cyst 2.